-- If driving, state whether you will use a private or hire car and include petrol, accommodation and meals while travelling. - Include all "Airport Taxes" if travelling overseas. - Most Tickets are "E Tickets" so ensure that your carry photo identification and arrive at the Airport with sufficient time to check in and go through the necessary security checks. - Nowadays providing you have a computer you can print your Boarding Pass 24 hours beforehand. - Also you are now able to book your own luggage through at the Airport with the different Airline Companies. - Confirm which Terminal your flight departs. - Check time differences if travelling interstate or overseas.
-(Judges have been known to miss their flights) - Allow yourself sufficient time if you need to go from one Terminal to another Terminal to catch a second flight. - Ask for the name and mobile phone number of the person who will be meeting you at the Airport (Sometimes Clubs will ask you to catch a Shuttle Bus or a Maxi Taxi) you will need to know this beforehand. - Arrange Travel Insurance if necessary.
-(A lot of Clubs will do this you will find)
+- Most Tickets are "E Tickets" so ensure that your carry photo identification and arrive at the Airport with sufficient time to check in and go through the necessary security checks. - Nowadays with computers, IPads and Smart phones, you can either print your Boarding Pass beforehand or have it on your phone. - Also you are now able to book your own luggage through at the Airport with the different Airline Companies.
+Note - - If you have multiple flights, check that your luggage is checked through to your final destination. - Confirm from which Terminal your flight departs. - Check time differences if travelling interstate or overseas.
+(Judges have been known to miss their flights because of time differences!) - Allow yourself sufficient time if you need to go from one Terminal to another Terminal to catch a second flight. - Ask for the name and mobile phone number of the person who will be meeting you at the Airport (Sometimes Clubs will ask you to catch a Shuttle Bus or a Maxi Taxi).
+You will need to know this beforehand. - Arrange Travel Insurance if necessary.
+Some clubs may include this when booking your flight.
+If you travel frequently, it may be more economical to take out a yearly travel insurance which covers you for both domestic and overseas travel.

-Accommodation:
+Contract - Accommodation: